espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Dwarven Doughtiness.md

 # Dwarven Doughtiness
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You are naturally calm and collected in the face of imminent danger.
-At the end of your turn, reduce your [[Frightened]] condition by 2 instead of 1.
+At the end of your turn, reduce your [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] condition by 2 instead of 1.